leny/grunt-parker/README.md

 Default value: `false`

 A file path to log the reported results, in *markdown* format.
 If `false` is given, the file will not be written.
+**Note:** using a file as output will silence the console output.

 #### options.title